- Free half term activity days at stations along the West Coast route for train fans aged 5 to 11

 - Learn how to dispatch trains from the platform

 - Meet a train driver for a tour of the driver’s cab onboard a Virgin Train

-Gary Campbell, Station Manager at Virgin Trains says: “We know children love trains, and we see so much enthusiasm for the railway from children travelling through our station.
-Every day we are asked lots of questions by young train fans who tell us how much they would like to work on the railway when they grow up, so we are excited to be offering our ‘Rookies’ some hands-on, real-life experience at stations along our West Coast route this half term.
-Make sure you pre-book your ticket to guarantee your place, as we unfortunately aren’t able to let ‘Rookies’ in without one!”
+Gary Campbell, Station Manager at Virgin Trains, said: "We know children love trains, and we see so much enthusiasm for the railway from children travelling through our stations.
+Every day we are asked lots of questions by young train fans who tell us how much they would like to work on the railway when they grow up, so we are excited to be offering our 'Rookies' some hands-on, real-life experience at stations along our West Coast route this half term.
+Make sure you pre-book your ticket to guarantee your place, as we unfortunately aren't able to let 'Rookies' in without one!"

 PLEASE NOTE PLACES ARE LIMITED.
 PRE-BOOKED TICKETS ONLY.
 NO WALK-UPS ON THE DAY.

-Tickets are bookable on a first come, first served basis.
+Tickets are bookable on a first-come, first-served basis.
 Unfortunately, we cannot admit people without a ticket.